orbitbot/web-mqtt-client/README.md

 - Paho documentation http://www.eclipse.org/paho/files/jsdoc/index.html
 - promise support for methods? or example for wrapping
 - publish callback if qos 0 is essentially nothing more than a message that message has been delivered to Paho lib...
+- piggyback on Paho error reporting or do own validation?

 Colophon
 --------